cvng/tweet-bot/README.md

 ## Work In Progress

-> Now, the bot track keywords on Twitter Stream API, and just send it back.
+> Track keywords on Twitter Stream API, and send tweets back as they come.

 ## Configuration